AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/sap-hybris-subscription-billing-customers-and-contacts.md

 Platform provides intelligent recommendations for auto-mapped fields based on the target schema or dataset that you selected.
 You can manually adjust mapping rules to suit your use cases.
 Based on your needs, you can choose to map fields directly, or use data prep functions to transform source data to derive computed or calculated values.
 For comprehensive steps on using the mapper interface and calculated fields, see the [Data Prep UI guide](../../../../../data-prep/ui/mapping.md).

-Based on the `object_type` selection *(either `customers` or `contacts`)* and your schema the mappings would be as below.
-Setup the desired mappings before proceeding to the next stage.
+Based on the `object_type` selection *(either `customers` or `contacts`)* and your schema, the mappings would be as below.
+Set up the desired mappings before proceeding to the next stage.

 >[!NOTE]
 >